With over 1,800 stores in the U.S. and almost 350,000 employees, it's safe to say that Target knows what they're doing to keep customers coming back.

-1. For Ibotta, all you have to do is redeem which items you want to be discounted in the store, take a photo of your receipt through the app, and that’s it!
-Ibotta is better (in my opinion) for when you’re shopping in person and getting actual receipts, although I have also used it to shop online and get cash back.
+1. For Ibotta, all you have to do is redeem which items you want to discount in the store, take a photo of your receipt through the app, and that's it!
+Ibotta is better (in my opinion) for when you're shopping in person and getting actual receipts, although I have used it for shopping online and getting cash back.
 You get $10 in your account when you sign up here.

 2. For Ebates, all you have to do is go on their website, find the store you want to shop at online, and then they'll tell you how much cash back you'll get at that store.
 The money will be rewarded to your account and can be paid to you by check, Paypal, or donated to a charity of your choice.
 You get $10 in your account when you sign up here.

-Just to give you an example, Ebates is currently offering 9% cash back to people who purchase through Ebates.
-Ulta is currently doing a 20% off sitewide sale with 3% cash back through Ebates.
+To give you an example, Ebates is currently offering 9% cash back to people who purchase through Ebates.

 2. Use Honey to find the best coupon/discount in one click

 Honey is a free website extension that I've recently come to fall in love with!

 Here are just a few of the reasons why you need to add Honey to your browser: